ggreen/khem/README.md

 Molecule has attributes such as

-- *SMILES* a string representation of the molecule structure in a shortened form.
+- *SMILES* - calculated string representation of the molecule structure in a shortened form.
-- *Molfile* a verbose representation of the molecule also holds additional (not structure) information.
+- *Molfile* - calculated verbose representation of the molecule also holds additional (not structure) information.
+- Weight - calculated measure of the sum of the atomic heaviness
-- Formula - an expression of the molecule relationships or rules in symbols
+- Formula - calculated expression of the molecule relationships or rules in symbols
-- Weight - a measure of the sum of the atomic heaviness
+- Source - user entered associate the molecule for example a manufacture or scientist.
+- Name - user entered label for the molecule such as the related experiment or project

+The cache implementation is Pivotal GemFire.
+GemFire is an In Memory Data Grid (IMDG).
+It supports NO SQL operations to get object very quickly by a key.
+It support SQL like queries through it's object query language.
+With OQL you can select object by particular attribute in a where cause.
+It support simple and complex queries (nested queries).

+OQL allows you to perform search such as

+  select * from /molecules where smile = 'C' select * from /molecules where formula = 'H20' or (weight > 18.0 and weight < 20)

+GemFire supports other features such as events listeners (similar to database triggers), joins, transactions, functions (similar to stored procedures) , full text searches and more.
+The GemFire use cause tend to be based on FAST data access patterns.

+The following demo implementation of this application is deployed on Pivotal implement of Cloud Foundry, named Pivotal Cloud Foundry.